puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 Info: Applying configuration version '1464919481'
 ```

-Though the Puppet agent isn't telling you everything it's doing here, this
+Though this output only shows a few of the things the Puppet agent is doing, it
-output gives you a few clues about the conversation between the agent and
+gives you a few clues about the conversation between the agent and master.
+For
-master.
-For now, we'll focus on two key steps in this conversation.
-First, the
+now, we'll focus on two key steps in this conversation.

-agent node sends a collection of facts to the Puppet master.
-These are the same
+First, the agent node sends a collection of facts to the Puppet master.
+These
-facts you see when you run the `facter` tool yourself.
-The Puppet master takes
+are the same facts you see when you run the `facter` tool yourself.
+The Puppet
-these facts and uses them with your Puppet code to compile a catalog.
-While
+master takes these facts and uses them with your Puppet code to compile a
-Puppet code can contain conditionals, variables, and other features that make
+catalog.
+While Puppet code can contain conditionals, variables, and other
-it an expressive language, the catalog is the final parsed list of resources
+features that make it an expressive language, the catalog is the final parsed
-and parameters that the Puppet agent will apply to the node.
+list of resources and parameters that the Puppet agent will apply to the node.

 ![image](../assets/SimpleDataFlow.png)